achrysaetos/performant-stack/README.md

 # Performant Stack

-Optimized for DX and UX.
+Optimized for DX, UX, and scale.

 **Backend:**
 * Flask or FastAPI